 Nicaraguan Volcano © jjbulley

-Mombacho Volcano lies on the banks of Lake Nicaragua and is thought to be the cause behind the lake's Las Isletas.
-This volcano is great for hiking and it is even possible to be driven to the top of the volcano.
-The beautiful Laguna de Apoyo is a tranquil crater lake, which is popular with hikers and swimmers.
+Mombacho Volcano lies on the banks of Lake Nicaragua and is thought to be the source of the lake's 'Las Isletas'.
+This volcano is great for hiking, and it is even possible to be driven to the top of the volcano.
+The beautiful Laguna de Apoyo is a tranquil crater lake popular with hikers and swimmers.
 The western shore of the lake has an active fumarole emitting steam and gas.

 A short drive from Managua is the popular Masaya Volcano National Park, with the smoking Masaya Volcano as its principal attraction.
 A paved road goes up to the crater where visitors can marvel at the white plume of smoke or try to spot the colony of green parakeets living in the crater itself.
 Apoyeque Volcano is also a short drive from Managua.
 This volcano is extinct and the crater is filled with water.
 Visitors can take in the spectacular surrounding scenery or swim in the crystal clear waters of the volcano.

 Momotombo is the quintessential cone-shaped volcano.
 It is active and last erupted in 2015, after a century of inactivity.
 Momotombo is popular with experienced climbers, and while it can be seen from Managua, it is situated more than 60 miles (100km) from the Nicaraguan capital.
 The Nicaraguan government uses this volcano to produce geothermal energy and electricity.

 Telica Volcano also erupted in 2015.
 Those who brave the strenuous 8-12 hour hike to Telica's summit will be able to see molten lava glowing at the bottom of the crater.